TimAny-W/streetide/README.md

 ![Streetide demo](docs/demo.gif)

-> Drop a real `docs/demo.gif` after you click Berlin once (screen-record 8–12 seconds).
-Until then the README still explains the trick.

 ## Why this exists

 Isochrones are usually a blob.
 Cities are not blobs.
 A river, a rail yard, or a freeway **cuts** where you can walk, and that cut is the whole point.